amedprof/Feedback-Prize--English-Language-Learning/README.md

 |24	              | deberta-v3-large	| 0.45 |

 # Install
-You should start by cloning the repository:
+Build docker image from **Dockerfile**

 # Data
-In order to run the code, you will need to download the competition data and extract it in the data folder.
+In order to run the code, you will need to download the competition data and extract it in the **data** folder.

 # Train models
 To run experiments :

+For non deberta models :
+    1. you should change `model_name` in `configs/non_deberta_config.yaml`
+    2. run `python train.py --config configs/non_deberta_config.yaml`

+For deberta models :
+    1. you should change `model_name` in `configs/deberta_v3_large.yaml`
+    2. run `python train.py --config configs/deberta_v3_large.yaml`

+For 2xPooling models:
+    1. you should use one of `configs/deberta-v3-large-2xpooling-paragraph.yaml` , `configs/deberta-v3-large-2xpooling-sentences.yaml` , `configs/deberta-v3-large-2xpooling-words.yaml`
+    2. run `python train.py --config configs/deberta-v3-large-2xpooling-paragraph.yaml`
 # Inference
-Inference code is available on
+To reproduce our final score, run this [code](https://www.kaggle.com/competitions/feedback-prize-english-language-learning/overview) from kaggle kernels.

-# Code structure
+# Hardware
+Models were trained using ZbyHP Z8 workstation with Ubuntu 20.04.1 LTS.